All Episodes

 It was scary.

-And so we were like, Oh my god, not only are we now like two hours late, all the people that we told to like worry about us are now worried about us, but we actually don't know where to get out.
+Not only are we now like two hours late, all the people that we told to like worry about us are now worried about us, but we actually don't know where to get out.

-So we had to go all the way back to our original entrance, and it took so long, and everyone was like calling us.
+So we had to go all the way back to our original entrance and it took so long and everyone was like calling us.

 Yeah, zero.